René Houseman: International career

 During his international career, Houseman also played for the Argentina national team and participated at the 1974 FIFA World Cup, where he scored three goals.
 His greatest achievement in football was being a member of the 1978 FIFA World Cup winning team and scoring in the 6–0 win over Peru.

-Post retirement
+Post-retirement

 Houseman was part of the coaching staff led by Ángel Cappa that managed Huracán between 2008 and 2009.
 He said he was never paid for his services.

 Personal life

 Houseman's career was cut short due to problems with alcoholism, with which he struggled for most of his life.
-Houseman even scored a goal versus River Plate which he later claimed not to remember as he was drunk throughout that game.
+Houseman scored a goal versus River Plate which he later claimed not to remember as he was drunk throughout that game.
 In 2017, it was revealed that Houseman had tongue cancer.
 The Argentine Football Association announced that it would help him to afford medical treatment.

 Houseman died on 22 March 2018 after a long battle with cancer, eight days after the death of his 1978 teammate, Rubén Galván.